1.3.2 Privacy & confidentiality

 Services Australia is required to comply with the 13 Australian Privacy Principles (APPs) contained in the Privacy Act, including those relating to the collection, storage, access, use and disclosure of personal information.
 The APPs are grouped as follows:

 - consideration of personal information privacy (APPs 1 and 2)

 - collection of personal information (APPs 3, 4 and 5)

 - dealing with personal information (APPs 6, 7, 8 and 9)

 - integrity of personal information (APPs 10 and 11), and

 - access to, and correction of, personal information (APPs 12 and 13).

-DHS staff must comply with the APPs when dealing with personal information.
+Services Australia staff must comply with the APPs when dealing with personal information.
 Unauthorised collection, access, use or disclosure of personal information is a breach of the Privacy Act.

 Explanation: Privacy provisions govern the practices of Government agencies and businesses.

 The Privacy (Tax File Number) Rule 2015 (TFN Rule), made under the Privacy Act section 17, regulates the collection, storage, use, disclosure, security and disposal of individuals' TFN information.